shreyasudupi/Zero-Trust/README.md

 - **Data** - Data discovery, governance, classification, and tagging.
 - **Applications/Workloads** - Includes tasks on systems or services on-premises, as well as applications or services running in a cloud environment.
 - **Analytics/Automation** - Detection of events, incidents, anomalous behavior, performance and activity baseline.
 Automated policiy based decisons and SOAR capabilities.

+## Logical Components of Zero Trust Architecture
+- **Policy engine (PE)**: This component is responsible for the ultimate decision to grant access to a resource for a given subject.
+- **Policy administrator (PA)**: This component is responsible for establishing and/or shutting down the communication path between a subject and a resource (via commands to relevant PEPs).
+- **Policy enforcement point (PEP)**: This system is responsible for enabling, monitoring, and eventually terminating connections between a subject and an enterprise resource.

 ## ACT-IAC Zero-Trust Usecases